thoughtram/blog/_posts/2015-08-20-host-and-visibility-in-angular-2-dependency-injection.md

 ---
 layout: post
-title: Host and Visibility in Angular 2's Dependency Injection
+title: Host and Visibility in Angular's Dependency Injection
 date: 2015-08-20T00:00:00.000Z
-update_date: 2016-11-08T00:00:00.000Z
+update_date: 2016-12-16T00:00:00.000Z
 summary: >-
-  Angular 2's DI allows us to configure the visbility of what gets injected from where.
+  Angular's DI allows us to configure the visbility of what gets injected from where.
 Learn about @Host in this article!
 categories:
   - angular